 The Mormon Battalion Historic Site is located in Old Town, at the corner of Harney and Juan Streets.
 Walk in the steps of The 500 men Mormon Battalion, Army of the West, as they left Winter Quarters, Iowa, and began their infantry march from Fort Leavenworth to the California Pueblo of San Diego.
 They are open daily from 9 a.m. to 9 p.m., there are also guided tours and admission is free.

+The Flying Leatherneck Aviation Museum which is adjacent to the Marine Corps Air Station Miramar on Miramar Road, San Diego (858-693-1723) [flyingleathernecks.org].
 This is the only Command Museum dedicated to the history of Marine Corps aviation.
-The Flying Leatherneck Aviation Museum (13) has more than two dozen vintage and historically important aircraft on display.
-They range from World War II “Warbirds” to present-day jet fighters and helicopters.
-Inside the Flying Leatherneck Museum are artifacts, photos and… Read more »
+The museum features more than 30 vintage and historically important aircrafts, ranging from World War II “Warbirds” to present-day… Read more »

 This awesome, historically significant museum is dedicated to preserving the glorious history and rich tradition of the United States Marine Corps.
 This historical museum is visited by more than 100,000 people annually.
 “A Walking Tour of the MCRD Command Museum” features fourteen galleries, which encompass dozens of exhibits featuring everything from weapons, uniforms, equipment, paintings… Read more »